13 Top Brand Video Examples For Your Next Campaign

 You can’t talk about brand videos without mentioning Coca-Cola’s Share A Coke campaign.

 This video takes us through a dog’s search for its name on a Coke bottle.
 It goes through different scenes until it lands on a rooftop and spots its name on a billboard.
-The message is clear: there’s a Coke for everyone.
+The point is clear: there’s a Coke for everyone.

 9. Deel’s glossary video